clokep/relapse/docs/setup/installation.md

 ## Choosing your server name

-It is important to choose the name for your server before you install Synapse, because it cannot be changed later.
+It is important to choose the name for your server before you install Relapse, because it cannot be changed later.

 The server name determines the "domain" part of user-ids for users on your